naudigital/proto/naudata/auth/README.md

 2. When the user clicks the "login" button, send a GetOAuthURL request to the auth service.
 3. The auth service will respond with Google's OAuth URL that the user should be redirected to for authentication.
 4. Redirect the user to the URL provided in the response.
-5. Once the user completes the authentication process on Google's website, they will be authorized.
+5. Once the user completes the authentication process on Google's site, they will be authorized.
 6. In your client application, set up a stream handler to receive the authentication credentials using the StreamCredentials method.
 7. The auth service will send a StreamCredentialsResponse message over the stream as soon as the user is authorized, containing the authentication credentials.
 The connection will be closed after the message is sent.
 8. Handle the authentication credentials returned by the StreamCredentials method in your client application.
 You can then use the authentication credentials to access the other services in NAUData that require authentication.